List of Windows 7 (and Later) System Files to Customize Using Resource Hacker

 To know about other system files which are same for all Windows versions and contain resources of various dialog boxes, menus, etc, you'll need to visit following links:

-All these file names and resource locations are same in Windows XP, Vista and 7.
+All these file names and resource locations are same in Windows XP, Vista, Windows 7 and later.

 NOTE: After modifying and replacing .MUI files, you'll need to run mcbuilder command to see the desired changes.
 Do as following: